Sprained Ankles Need Attention

 If you sprain your ankle, it's important to follow through with rehabilitation to

-avoid further injury.
+prevent further injury.
 Once your ankle is fully recovered, work to keep your ankle

 in good shape with flexibility and strengthening exercises.